Biraj2004/premier-reimagine/README.md

 - **Homepage**: View featured shoots and the latest content.
 - **Model Portfolio**: Explore the profiles of various models.
 - **Blogs**: Read articles on fashion and industry insights.
-- **Responsive Navigation**: Seamlessly switch between pages on any device.
+- **Basic Responsiveness**: Seamless navigation of pages on any device.

 ---